What is a Project Plan?

 - Status is the what is the status of the task.
 I will suggest the following statues – On Track(Green), Concern(Amber), Delayed ( Red), Complete (Blue), Pending is white.

 - Risks/Issues column should be used to document issues related to that task.
-As a thumb rule any task that is in Concern or Delayed status should have something in risks/issues column to explain why the task is the current status.
+As a thumb rule, any task in Concern or Delayed status should have something in the risks/issues column to explain why the task is current.

 - The example project plan included with this article is a generic project plan which can be used for software development.

 - The plan has been divided into several phases – Project Initiation, Analysis, Design, Development, Testing, User Acceptance, Deploy and Go Live.